 Failure to write all register locations when using extended control mode.
 When using the serial interface, all 8 user registers must be written at least once with the default or desired values before calibration and subsequent use of the ADC.
-In addition, the first write to the DES Enable register (Dh) must load the default value (0x3FFFh).
-Once all registers have been written once, other desired settings, including enabling DES can be loaded.
+In addition, the first write to register (Dh) must load the default value (0x3FFFh).
+Once all registers have been written once, other desired settings can be loaded.

 Driving the inputs (analog or digital) beyond the power supply rails.
-For device reliability, no input should go more than 150 mV below the ground pins or 150 mV above the supply pins.
+For device reliability, no input should not go more than 150 mV below the ground pins or 150 mV above the supply pins.
 Exceeding these limits on even a transient basis may not only cause faulty or erratic operation, but may impair device reliability.
 It is not uncommon for high speed digital circuits to exhibit undershoot that goes more than a volt below ground.
 Controlling the impedance of high speed lines and terminating these lines in their characteristic impedance should control overshoot.

-Care should be taken not to overdrive the inputs of the ADC08D1000.
+Care should be taken not to overdrive the inputs of the ADC08D502.
 Such practice may lead to conversion inaccuracies and even to device damage.

 Incorrect analog input common mode voltage in the d.c. coupled mode.
-As discussed in The Analog Inputs and THE ANALOG INPUT, the Input common mode voltage must remain within 50 mV of the $V{CMO}$ output , which has a variability with temperature that must also be tracked.
+The Input common mode voltage must remain within 50 mV of the $V{CMO}$ output, which has a variability with temperature that must also be tracked.
 Distortion performance will be degraded if the input common mode voltage is more than 50 mV from $V{CMO}$ .